 - Call the campus emergency line by dialing 8000 from an on-campus phone.
-If calling from elsewhere, call 828-262-8000. - Make a report in person by visiting our offices in the Rivers Street Parking Deck.
-Our professional and courteous staff is ready to assist 24 hours a day, seven days a week, including holidays.
+If calling from elsewhere, call 828-262-8000. - Make a report in person by visiting Appalachian Police Department offices in the Rivers Street Parking Deck.
+Professional and courteous staff is ready to assist 24 hours a day, seven days a week, including holidays.